ZachariahRosenberg/Agency-G-S-Analysis/README.md

 https://nbviewer.jupyter.org/github/ZachariahRosenberg/Agency-G-S-Analysis/blob/main/fnma_g_s_fee.ipynb

 The final graph has multiple toggles to change the data view.
 These are largely implemented with ipywidgets, and require the notebook to be running.
-However a demo can be found by opening the `./chart.html` file or going to https://zr-gs-analysis.netlify.app.
-That has the following inputs:
+However a demo can be found by going to https://zr-gs-analysis.netlify.app.
+The demo has the following inputs:

 - Date Range: May 2015 - May 2020
 - Market Rate (No LIHTC/Affordable)